 COVID-19 Vaccine for Caregivers in New Jersey

 Anita’s Angels, Inc. takes the health of our staff and clients very seriously.
 We continue to strongly encourage each of our aides to get vaccinated.
-We are dedicated to do our best to limit the spread of this coronavirus and protect the most vulnerable among us.
+We are dedicated to doing our best to limit the spread of this coronavirus and protect the most vulnerable among us.
 At Anita’s Angels, Inc., we are Families Helping Families.
 To learn how our family can help yours, call us at 908-788-9390.